New College was founded in 1971 with two major objectives:

-A unique program at The University of Alabama with strong support from administrators, faculty throughout the campus, students, and alumni, New College is guided by four primary assumptions:
+A unique program at The University of Alabama with strong support from administrators, faculty throughout the campus, students, and alumni, four primary principles guide New College:

 - Students are capable of accepting much of the responsibility for their own learning.

 - Each individual is unique; therefore, educational programs can be developed that reflect and expand on each student’s interests and capabilities.

 - Significant learning can occur outside the traditional classroom; to that end, students may receive credit for these outside learning experiences.

 - Issue-focused, interdisciplinary educational experiences are highly desirable in a fast-changing society.